 A show for toddlers focused on the pure, freeing power of a child’s imagination, Kazoops! follows the make-believe adventures of Monty and his best friend, an adorably cuddly pig named Jimmy Jones.
 Though not as overtly educational as some of the programs on this list, Kazoops! excels in its celebration of the imagination, and the real-world prompts that send the hero’s mind soaring in new directions offer ample fodder for further exploration.
 The kindle-rock soundtrack that accompanies each episode is guaranteed a place on most families’ playlists.

 Yes, it’s the most obvious entry on the list.
 But there’s a good reason: Sesame Street has been the gold standard for children’s entertainment ever since it debuted in 1969, and the show owes much of its longevity to its ability to change with the times.
-From the introduction of new animation techniques and musical genres to featuring characters on the autism spectrum, Sesame Street remains grounded in the current zeitgeist — and it’s still plenty enjoyable for adults.
-For those still crying foul that it now airs new episodes on HBO, fear not: PBS still has the entire back catalogue, with new episodes debuting 9 months after their HBO premieres.
+From the introduction of new animation techniques and musical genres to featuring characters on the autism spectrum, Sesame Street remains grounded in the zeitgeist — and it’s still plenty enjoyable for adults.
+For those still crying foul that it now airs new episodes on HBO, fear not: PBS still has the entire back catalog, with new episodes debuting nine months after their HBO premieres.
 It seems like a long time to wait for the latest “Cookie’s Crumby Pictures” parody, but it’s worth it.